Unawatuna, in my opinion, should be renamed Hakuna Matata!

 Galle Fort is a historical, archaeological, and architectural heritage monument.
 The Galle Fort even withstood the 2004 boxing day tsunami.

 Galle is located 15-minutes north of Unawatuna Beach.
 The best way to get to Galle Fort is to jump in a tuk-tuk or rent a scooter for approximately 1000 Rupees per day.

 See All → Tours in Sri Lanka with Klook

 On the outer walls of Galle Fort is the Galle Lighthouse.
 Discover the old lighthouse down by the water which is surrounded by palm trees and beautiful beaches.

-The Galle Lighthouse is another great viewpoint for sunset and not to be missed.
+The Galle Lighthouse is another great viewpoint for sunset and is not to be missed.

 DALAWELLA BEACH PALM TREE SWING